sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-The passphrase for the Keepalived clustering.
+Password for accessing vrrpd.
+Make it unique between Keepalived clusters.

+### Constraints

+**maximum length**: the maximum number of characters for this string is: `8`

 ## .spec.kubernetes.loadBalancers.keepalived.virtualRouterId

 ### Description

-The virtual router ID of Keepalived, must be different from other Keepalived instances in the same network.
+The virtual router ID of Keepalived, an arbitrary unique number from 1 to 255 used to differentiate multiple instances of vrrpd running on the same network interface and address family and multicast/unicast (and hence same socket).

 ## .spec.kubernetes.loadBalancers.stats